 - Ground magnetic survey: 16 lines, 600 m long, on 100 spacing, for 9.6 line-kilometres covering an overall area of approximately 1.6 kilometer by 600 metres, covering the entire known vein system.

-- Airborne Hyperspectral survey for mineral alteration mapping covering 3 by 1.5 kilometre area: 3 metre pixel resolution; Level III processing;
+- Airborne Hyperspectral survey for mineral alteration mapping covering 3 x 1.5 km area: 3 metre pixel resolution; Level III processing and interpretation;

 - Soil Sampling: 49 additional samples to extend and infill existing samples; and

 An airborne magnetic and radiometric survey, and an airborne hyperspectral survey used to map alteration minerals were completed in June 2018, covering the Amsel property and the northern part of the Big Ten mineral trend: